 The Executive Supervisor of Europe's favourite TV-show has been Head of Delegation at the contest for Norway from 1998 to 2005.
 Since then, he has been commissioning editor at NRK.
 He was also the Executive Producer of the 2010 Eurovision Song Contest in Oslo

-Dutchman Sietse Bakker is the Event Supervisor of the Eurovision Song Contest at the European Broadcasting Union.
+Dutchman Sietse Bakker is the Event Supervisor of the Eurovision Song Contest for the EBU.

 In 2000, he founded the website esctoday.com, which would become the most popular Eurovision Song Contest fan site on the internet.
 In 2006, he was asked to join the EBU to produce the websites of the Eurovision events at the Interactive Unit.
 In 2007, he became responsible of all external communications of the three Eurovision Family events.
-As of the 1st of January 2011, he's at his current position.
+He has been in his current position since 1 January, 2011.

-Stephanie Caflisch is the Executive Assistant of the Eurovision Song Contest and the Junior Eurovision Song Contest.
+Stephanie Caflisch is the Executive Assistant of the Eurovision Song Contest.
 She's been involved with the contest for years but is in her current position since 2011.

 Wouter van Vliet